CheeCheong/SWIMTBOT/README.md

 # SWIMTBOT

-This project is part of the Robotic + Lab Course (BHM 3943) conducted by Assoc.
+This project is part of the Robotic + Lab Course (BHM 3943) supervised by Assoc.
 Prof. Ts.
 Dr. Muhammad Aizzat Bin Zakaria at Universiti Malaysia Pahang Al-Sultan Abdullah.
 The course focuses on the design and implementation of an autonomous robotic system using ROS2.

 This project is done and supported by the software:
 - Fusion 360